 Those who disobey will be fined up to $1 million and received jail terms of up to two years less a day.

 The Ontario government is set to make a buck or two, but the new cannabis regimen will be “revenue-neutral.”
 Meaning, revenue from marijuana sales will be soaked up by the need for additional funding to police and municipalities as well as creating education campaigns.
-Posted: Sunday, January 28th, 5:09pm 9 months ago
+Posted: Sunday, January 28th, 5:09pm a year ago

 Written By: Parker Wallace